 - Review the code written during the interview

-Devskiller already allows you to conduct an automatic first day of work test on your candidates.
-This can be conducted at the candidate’s leisure and works great as a tech screen but our online code pair means that the tech screen and interview can be folded into one, saving the candidate’s time.
+DevSkiller already allows you to conduct an automatic first day of work test on your candidates.
+This can be conducted at the candidate’s leisure and works great as a tech screen.
+Our online CodePair interview means that the tech screen and interview can be folded into one, saving the candidate’s time.

-Once the interviewer joins they have full real-time access to the same IDE that the candidate has.
+Once the interviewer joins, they have full real-time access to the same IDE that the candidate has.
 The interviewer can then work on the project with the candidate, deleting or adding code.
 Pretty cool, huh?
-But what if you want to conduct a coding interview?
+But what if you want to conduct an online coding interview using CodePair?

 Additionally, the interviewer can focus on subtasks so they can get insights into each step of the process rather than just having the big picture available to them.

-The interviewer’s access to the IDE is particularly useful as the candidate and interviewer can run unit tests as they go along or generally see if the code actually does what it is supposed to do.
+The interviewer’s access to the IDE is particularly useful.
+This is because the candidate and interviewer can run unit tests as they go along or generally see if the code actually does what it is supposed to do.

 How to hold your first online coding interview

 The best place to start is with your tech lead.
-They will know these kinds of tasks that the candidate will be tackling on their first day.
+They will know the kinds of tasks that the candidate will be tackling on their first day.